Penguin123450/hackinator/README.md

+# NOTE: Blooket Recently Rolled Out A Patch For The Hacks.
+They may not work.

 # Hackinator

 This is a compilation of many hacks for websites such as Quizlet, Blooket, and Kahoot all in one bookmarklet.
 I did not make any of these, and credit to original creator should be found in the bookmarklet (hopefully).